 At this time, a preliminary examination is not required by TTP but that is subject to change.
 As a Master’s student, if you have any inclination to pursue doctoral studies, speak to your Faculty Advisor or the Graduate Adviser about preparing a Program of Study with that in mind.
 It may save valuable time in the long run.

 Curricular Requirements: PhD students are required to complete 54 total units, including units completed toward a relevant MS, but excluding any research units.
-PhD students must complete 7 core courses, as specified in this table, as well as at least three additional technology or policy courses in the chosen track and one additional course (three or more units) in the alternate track.
-As a part of their three policy electives, policy students are encouraged to complete one policy process course and one policy evaluation course.
+PhD students must complete three core courses as well as at least two in the chosen track and three skill area courses.
 Beyond the core requirements, students may choose electives from those recommended in the matrix or from the subsequent approved list of courses for the TTP program.
 At least 2/3 of all credits must be at the graduate level.
 Also see “Course Credit by UC Davis Open Campus Enrollment, Examination, and Transfer“.

 Residence Requirements: Students working toward a doctorate must be registered and in University residence for a minimum of six regular quarters.
 Two consecutive regular Summer Sessions may be counted as the equivalent of one regular quarter if at least two units are taken in each Summer Session.

-Qualifying Examination: The Chair of your three-person research/dissertation committee (i.e. your Faculty Advisor) cannot be your Chair of the examination committee; and the five-person examination committee normally is composed of three or four people representing your chosen track, and one or two persons representing the other track.
+Qualifying Examination: The Chair of your three-person research/dissertation committee (i.e. your Faculty Advisor) cannot be your Chair of the examination committee; and the five-person examination committee normally is composed of three or four people representing your Program of Study.
 All committee members should carry an educational role in their job titles, and at least three members of the examination committee must be voting members of the TTP Graduate Group.
 Per campus requirement, no fewer than three members of the QE committee shall be voting members of the Academic Senate of University of California (includes Professors, Lecturers with Security of Employment, Professors in Residence and Professors of Clinical “__”).
 The Graduate Council policy on the Qualifying Exam is here.
 Tips from Graduate Studies for succeeding on the Qualifying Exam are here.
-Tips for success from TTP are here.
 To be eligible for the examination, you must have satisfied all program requirements (e.g. course work), have removed all deficiencies, and must have at least a “B” average in all work undertaken in graduate standing.
 You must be registered in the quarters in which you take any portion of the qualifying examination.
 In principle, the exam can cover any aspect of the coursework included in your program of study.
 In practice, naturally, time constraints and the collective expertise of the committee will limit the subjects that are likely to be covered on the exam.
-To ensure that the committee is capable of covering at least five out of the six core areas, we require that you complete a form documenting the members of your committee and the areas of the core that each committee member is responsible for.
+To ensure that the committee is capable of covering your Program of Study, we require that you complete a form documenting the members of your committee and the areas of the core that each committee member is responsible for.
 You should indicate those areas in consultation with the respective committee members.
 This form is available here.

 Dissertation: Upon completion of the above requirements, a research (dissertation) committee is selected.
 Your major professor is usually the Chair of this three (or more)-person committee.
 The other two members are selected based on their interest and involvement in your research.
 Two of the three members must be members of the Academic Senate.
 A 4-person dissertation committee may be composed of two Academic Senate members and two research scientists.
 This committee provides guidance to you in formulating and carrying out a doctoral research project.
 A dissertation on a subject chosen by you, the candidate, bearing on the principal subject of study, and of such character as to show ability to prosecute independent investigation must be approved by the committee in charge of the dissertation and by Graduate Studies before the degree will be recommended.
 Special emphasis will be on this requirement, and the degree will in no case be granted merely for the faithful completion of a course of study, however extensive.
 The dissertation will address a subject chosen by the student and contain the following elements: It must be original; It must demonstrate creative and independent work and be of publishable quality for a peer-reviewed journal; It must contribute to the body of knowledge in transportation technology or policy; All aspects must be defensible, including hypothesis(es), quality of data, methods, results and interpretation; The work must be primarily that of the student; the student should be primary author of all chapters or manuscripts included in the dissertation; The dissertation must be tied together by a unifying theme.
 A monograph format may be used if deemed appropriate by the student’s Dissertation Committee; however, a rule of thumb is that the dissertation should contain sufficient appropriate material for at least three peer-reviewed journal articles.
 It is recommended that at least one manuscript derived from the dissertation be submitted (not necessarily accepted) for publication in a peer-reviewed journal before the dissertation is approved.
 Detailed instructions on the format of the dissertation and abstract are located at the following web site: https://gradstudies.ucdavis.edu/students/filing.html Deadline dates for filing are found at: https://gradstudies.ucdavis.edu/students/calendar.html You shall then file with the Dean of Graduate Studies the original of the dissertation approved by the committee in charge, not later than three weeks before the close of the quarter in which the degree is to be conferred (see the General Catalog for the exact dates).
 An abstract of the dissertation must be filed by the same date.
 At the time of filing the dissertation, you must sign an agreement with ProQuest, to digitally archive the dissertation and print the abstract in Dissertation Abstracts.
 Arrangements for copyrighting the dissertation and for obtaining reprints of the abstract, if desired, must also be made at this time.